mlflow/mlflow/docs/source/llms/tracing/index.rst

 Ending a Trace
 ^^^^^^^^^^^^^^

-To complete the trace, end the root span using the ``end_trace`` method.
+To complete the trace, end the root span using the :py:meth:`mlflow.client.MlflowClient.end_trace` method.
 This will also ensure that all associated child spans are properly closed.

 .. code-block:: python